HallBenjamin/AttentionBot/README.md

 # Release Notes
 ## v1.2.1.0a
 - Add command to ping the bot for performance analysis
+- Add ability for bot to send message when back online
 - This is an alpha build.
 Features in this build are unofficial and may not be released in the final version.
 ## v1.2.0.0
 - Made \restart message send a message to default or available channel on all servers connected